 With business becoming increasingly transactional and digital, it’s never been more important to remember who is behind the email.
 Regardless of whether you’re working with other businesses (B2B) or direct to customers (B2C), at the end of the day we’re all human, and putting your client first will make a big impact in an increasingly automated world.
 Find opportunities for personal reach outs, and implement a client contact program for client managers to ensure they’re touching base quarterly with key clients (even a simple “How’s it going call” can make a big impact!)

 Look for opportunities to personalise and play to client preferences wherever possible.
 Whether it’s adding first names in to your marketing emails, sending updates based on region / age or other demographic data, or keeping track of whether client’s prefer to receive snail mail over email, data segmentation and personalisation will have a big impact on maintaining relevance with your clients.
 The good news is that these “personalisations” aren’t hard to add to your automated processes.
 By way of example, ATOmate allows you to set client correspondence preferences.
 If you have a set of clients that prefer to receive correspondence by post, ATOmate will read this attribute from your Practice Management System and format the correspondence it generates automatically to suit the medium.
 Want to send a certain type of document in a different way to the norm?
 No worries – ATOmate makes it easy to switch between correspondence types as and when you need, giving you automated personalisation!
 Want to see it in action?
-You can book an online discovery session here.
+You can book a complimentary discovery meeting on the calendar below.

 It’s not all about the cloud